palkerecsenyi/grammarer/README.md

 | `name` | string | The text to go in the cell.
 This will be hidden when the game is being played, but revealed when the 'Reveal' button is pressed. |
 | `id` | string (two consequent numbers) | The position of the cell in the table, in the same syntax as the `maxPosition` property, except as a combined string. |

+### Vocab

+Vocab checklists are much simpler to build, as they only involve two definitive columns.

 # License and Attributions
 Grammarer is licensed under the MIT license, available [here](https://github.com/palkerecsenyi/grammarer/blob/master/LICENSE.md).
 Any contribution is welcome and everything will be considered.